 OSINT gives nonprofits a comprehensive view of potential prospects.
-By accessing a wide range of data sources such as social media, public records, news articles, and online forums, nonprofits can gather hard to find information about prospect’s background, interests, affiliations, wealth, and philanthropic activities.
+By accessing a wide range of data sources such as social media, public records, news articles, and online forums, nonprofits can gather hard-to-find information about prospect’s backgrounds, interests, affiliations, wealth, and philanthropic activities.
 This understanding allows nonprofits to tailor their approach and develop personalised engagement strategies.

 Target the right prospects

 OSINT helps nonprofits identify which prospects align with their mission, values, and goals.
 By uncovering information about an individual’s interests, hobbies, and previous charitable contributions, nonprofits can pinpoint shared passions and causes.
 This creates a solid foundation for building authentic relationships and trust and increasing the likelihood of a donation.